Restoring cosmological concordance with early dark energy and massive neutrinos?

 The remaining differences in the galaxy power spectrum multipoles are due to a mismatch in the location of the BAO wiggles.
-Hence, the derived constraints on the EDE+$M_{\nu}$ model are mostly driven by shifts in the BAO scale $\theta_{\rm BAO}$, rather than the $M_{\nu}$-driven small-scale power suppression.
-In Fig.~\ref{fig:baopos} we show how the fit to the BAO scale gradually worsens as $M_{\nu}$ increases, reflecting the increasing trend in the \textit{BOSS} likelihood $\chi^2$.
+Hence, the derived constraints on the EDE+$M_{\nu}$ model are mostly driven by shifts in the BAO scale $\theta_{\rm BAO}$, rather than the $M_{\nu}$-driven small-scale power suppression (see further discussion in Appendix~\ref{sec:appendix2}).
+In Fig.~\ref{fig:baopos} we show how the fit to the BAO scale gradually worsens as $M_{\nu}$ increases, reflecting the increasing trend in the BOSS likelihood $\chi^2$.